Hightech Entrepreneurship and New Media

 |Type||Practical course (advanced level)|

-The lecture "Hightech entrepreneurship and new media" covers special chapters for the development of complex information products (personalized websites, electronic market places, mobile information services, virtual communities) and combines them with lectures out of practical experience in terms of company foundation.
+The lab "Hightech Entrepreneurship and New Media" covers special chapters for the development of complex information products like computer games, multimedia community platforms and mobile services.
+The lab combines them with lectures out of practical experience in terms of company founding.
 New design and implementation approaches, those who are asserting themselves as standards as well as group-oriented and participative approaches like Extreme Programming (XP) are also to be introduced to deliver software engineering knowledge in a very detailed manner.
 The lecture builds on existing lectures in our faculty such as Introduction of Databases, Software Technology, CSCW and Software Engineering Management.

-The lecture is open to all master students and diploma students with Vordiplom; an Entrepreneurship Lab is also offered, with a maximum class size of 18 students.
-During the lecture, the students participating in the lab will obtain support for their work on tasks in the lab.
+The Entrepreneurship Lab is is open to all master students and diploma students with Vordiplom, with a maximum class size of 18 students.
 There will be two all-day lectures facilitating computer science based knowledge on methods.
 Integrated into the concept of this course is the procurement of necessary facts for start ups in high-tech branches, taught by practitioners.
 Four reviews will be used to present the results of the lab and for discussions.

-To support the participants in the development of presentation skills, we will organize and perform a combined training and coaching program.
-A half-day presentation training is aimed at providing and practicing basic knowledge on the preparation and realization of business presentations.
+To support the participants in the development of presentation and other soft skills, we will organize and perform a video-based training and coaching program.
+Presentation training is aimed at providing and practicing basic knowledge on the preparation and realization of business presentations.
 In three coaching sessions, the participants will be given detailed video-based feedback on their review presentations to improve specific aspects of their presentation behaviour.